We’ve tried to cover all the bases but if you need further information, please don’t hesitate to contact us via our chat function.

 Usually it’s the training provider that sets the entry requirements – check their website for specific entry requirements and eligibility checks.

-Currently, Level 4–7 apprenticeships are funded by the government for those over 18.
+Currently, apprenticeships at every level in Northern Ireland are funded by the government for all ages.

 Yes – Workplus and UCAS are two different platforms.